-How to Avoid Probate
+How to Avoid Probate in Nevada

 The Nevada probate process can be long and expensive.
-On the short end, a full probate administration can take 6 months.
+On the short end, a full probate administration currently takes about 12 months in Clark County, Nevada.
 If there is a will contest, it can take years.
-And between attorney fees and other expenses of administration, probate can cost $6,000 – $8,000 on the low end to tens of thousands of dollars on the high end.
+And between attorney fees and other expenses of administration, probate can cost $7,000 – $10,000 on the low end to tens of thousands of dollars on the high end.

 The following assets, by their nature do not pass through the probate process:

-Joint-Tenancy – Real property held in joint tenancy with rights of survivorship, by operation of law, becomes the property of the surviving joint tenant upon the first joint tenant’s death.
+Real property held in joint tenancy with rights of survivorship, by operation of law, becomes the property of the surviving joint tenant upon the first joint tenant’s death.
 This doesn’t really avoid probate, but rather delays it until the survivor’s death.

-Even though wills name an executor and list beneficiaries, the assets held in the decedent’s name at the time of death must still pass through the probate process in order to transfer title.
+Even though wills name an executor and list beneficiaries, the assets held in the decedent’s name at the time of death must go through probate in order to transfer title.

 A valid will gets admitted to probate and becomes the court’s roadmap for directing to whom the assets are distributed.
 The court ensures the paying of debts and the correct beneficiaries inherit the assets.